 Can you use the numbers on the dice to reach your end of the number line before your partner beats you?

-on the dice.
+In this game, you can add, subtract, multiply or divide the numbers on the dice.
 Which will you do so that you get to the end of the number line first?

 An old game but lots of arithmetic!

-Place the numbers 1 to 6 in the circles so that each number is the difference between the two numbers just below it.
+Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.

 Have a go at this game which involves throwing two dice and adding their totals.
 Where should you place your counters to be more likely to win?